-Admissions to the school will be determined by the Governing Body.
-Parents must apply online via the Local Authority website; www.manchester.gov.uk/admissions If you wish to have your application considered against the school's religious criteria then you must ALSO complete the Supplementary Form which is available from the school and on the school website.
-This form should be completed and returned to the school, together with the Birth and Baptismal Certificates, two proof of address documents which are less than 3 months old and proof of entitlement to education within the United Kingdom.
+Admissions to the school will be determined by the governing board.
+Parents must complete a Local Authority Preference Form or apply online via the Manchester City Council website or by clicking here.
+If you wish to have your application considered against the school's religious criteria then you must ALSO complete the supplementary form which is available from the school or by clicking here.

+If there are fewer than 30 applications, all applicants will be offered places.
 If there are more applications than the number of places available, the following oversubscription criteria will be applied:

-- 1. Looked After Children and previously Looked After Children. - 2.
-Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
-Baptised Catholic children resident in the parishes of Sacred Heart and St Francis. - 4.
-Baptised Catholic children whose parent has been a member of staff at the school for at least two years. - 5.
-Other baptised Catholic children. - 6.
-Other children who have a sibling in the school at the time of admission. - 7.
+- 1. Baptised Roman Catholic Looked After Children, Baptised Roman Catholic previously Looked After Children and Looked After Children adopted from overseas. - 2.
+Baptised Roman Catholic children resident in the parishes of Sacred Heart and S Francis\. - 3.
+Other Baptised Catholic Children who have a sibling in the school at the time of admission - 4.
+Baptised Roman Catholic children whose parent has been a member of staff at the school for at least two years. - 5.
+Other Baptised Roman Catholic children. - 6.
+Looked After Children and previously Looked After Children. - 7.
+Other children who have a sibling in the school at the time of admission. - 8.
 All remaining applicants.